-You are cordially invited to attend the 2018 Annual Meeting of Shareholders (the "Annual Meeting") of RLJ Lodging Trust, which will be held at the Bethesda Residence Inn, 7335 Wisconsin Ave, Bethesda, MD 20814, on Thursday, May 24, 2018, at 9:00 a.m.
-Eastern Time.
+You are cordially invited to attend the 2019 Annual Meeting of Shareholders (the "Annual Meeting") of RLJ Lodging Trust, which will be held at the Bethesda Residence Inn, 7335 Wisconsin Avenue, Bethesda, MD, on Friday, May 3, 2019, at 12:00 noon Eastern Time.

-Your Board of Trustees, or the Board, is unanimously recommending a highly qualified, experienced, diverse and actively engaged slate of nominees for election to the Board of Trustees at the Annual Meeting.
+Your Board of Trustees (the "Board"), is unanimously recommending a highly qualified, experienced, diverse and actively engaged slate of nominees for election to the Board at the Annual Meeting.
 Your Board's nominees are Robert L. Johnson, Leslie D. Hale, Evan Bayh, Arthur R. Collins, Nathaniel A. Davis, Patricia L. Gibson, Robert M. La Forgia, Robert J. McCarthy and Glenda G. McNeal.
 Your Board brings executive and financial leadership, a wide range of complementary skills and backgrounds relevant to the Company's industry, strategy and commitment to shareholder value and rich gender, racial and ethnic diversity.
-As a group, the average tenure of the Board's nominees is approximately four years, with four of the nine nominees being new to the Board since 2016.
+As a group, the average tenure of the Board's nominees is approximately five years, with four of the nine nominees being new to the Board since 2016.

-At the Annual Meeting, you will be asked to (1) elect the nine trustee nominees named in this proxy statement to RLJ Lodging Trust's Board of Trustees; (2) ratify the appointment of PricewaterhouseCoopers LLP as our independent registered public accounting firm for our fiscal year ending December 31, 2018; (3) approve (on a non-binding basis) the compensation of our named executive officers; (4) recommend (on a non-binding basis) the frequency of the advisory vote related to the compensation of our named executive officers; and (5) transact such other business as may properly come before the Annual Meeting or any adjournments or postponements of the Annual Meeting.
+At the Annual Meeting, you will be asked to (1) elect the nine trustee nominees named in this proxy statement to RLJ Lodging Trust's Board of Trustees; (2) ratify the appointment of PricewaterhouseCoopers LLP as our independent registered public accounting firm for our fiscal year ending December 31, 2019; (3) approve (on a non-binding basis) the compensation of our named executive officers; (4) consider and vote on a shareholder proposal; and (5) transact such other business as may properly come before the Annual Meeting or any adjournments or postponements of the Annual Meeting.
 The accompanying Proxy Statement provides a detailed description of these proposals.

-To assist you in voting your shares, you will find enclosed the Notice of Annual Meeting, the 2018 Proxy Statement and our 2017 Annual Report to Shareholders, which includes our audited financial statements.
-We urge you to read the accompanying materials so that you will be informed about the business to be addressed at the Annual Meeting.
+To assist you in voting your shares, you will find enclosed the Notice of Annual Meeting, the 2019 Proxy Statement and our 2018 Annual Report to Shareholders, which includes our audited financial statements.
+We urge you to read the accompanying materials so that you will be informed about the business to be addressed at the Annual Meeting